The Vikings have a reputation as fierce and bloody warriors that burned and pillaged their way through Europe in the 9th and 10th centuries.

 Rollo was a famous Viking chieftain who became the first ruler of the Normandy region in France.
 He is famed for having been a savage Viking king that later converted to Christianity and became an example of Christian virtue.

 13. Sigurd Snake-in-the-Eye

-Yet another son of Ragnar Lodbrok, Sigurd was apparently born with a mark on his eye that looked like a snake eating its own tail.
-Sigurd was also part of the Great Heathen Army expedition that took on Britain in order to avenge the death of Ragnar Lodbrok.
+Yet another son of Ragnar Lothbrok, Sigurd was apparently born with a mark on his eye that looked like a snake eating its own tail (like Jormungandr).
+Sigurd was also part of the Great Heathen Army expedition that took on Britain in order to avenge the death of Ragnar Lothbrok.